renoise/tools/Tools/com.renoise.xLib.xrnx/source/xLib/README.md

 ## How to use

-If you are planning to use xLib in your own project, start by including the xLib.lua file, and define the _trace_filters constant.
+If you are planning to use xLib in your own project, start by including the xLib.lua file, and any classes you need

 	_xlibroot = 'source/xLib/classes/'
 	require (_xlibroot..'xLib')
-	_trace_filters = nil

-Next, require any classes you need in the main.lua of your tool.
-You can choose to define the xLib include path `_xlibroot`, but this is entirely optional (internally, it is only used for unit testing).

 	require (_xlibroot..'xSample')

+Note: the xLib include path `_xlibroot` is also used internally.

 ### Special considerations